-- 135. The proposal does provide for some growth and the position of the site does not create urban sprawl as the land is currently zoned as a Residential D zone.
-The proposal will enable a greater number of lots to be created which will be seen as consolidation that does not create urban sprawl. - Policy 4.2B Provide a compact urban form focussed around commercial activities and employment opportunities to promote accessibility and the efficient use of energy and infrastructural services. - 136.
-The proposal is for residential development, but use of the existing infrastructure does promote the efficient use of energy and both existing and new infrastructure. - Policy 4.2C Avoid urban growth in areas where there would be significant adverse effects on infrastructure services, that cannot be avoided, remedied, or mitigated. - 137.
-This proposal does not create significant adverse effects on infrastructure services as it is within an area that can be serviced with water, sewer, power, and telecommunications. - Policy 4.2D Encourage the use of outline development plans where large areas of land are to be rezoned or redeveloped, whether by Council or a developer, to identify key transport linkages including cycling and walking, and provide a level of certainty for the community as to connections to the local road network, layout, location, and area/s of open space.
+152. The proposal does provide for some growth, and the position of the site does not create urban sprawl as the land is currently zoned as a Residential D zone.
+The proposal will enable a greater number of lots to be created which will be seen as consolidation that does not create urban sprawl.

-- 138. An Outline Development Plan is proposed for this Plan Change.
-However, the principal of an ODP is the same in that it shows the transport linkages being the access within the site which will include well designed roads at an appropriate width with provision for a footpath to enable both cycle and pedestrian movements to the local road network. - 139.
-There is provision for open space within the site being land either side of the waterway alongside Local Purpose Reserves with indicative stormwater basins and swale, but the position of the development is close enough to existing recreation land such as Argyle Park and further west along Farm Road and across State Highway 77 is Melrose Road which is the link to Melrose Road and the Ashburton River Track. - 140.
-Proposed Lot 305 of the development is a proposed future road or reserve to adjoining if ever there was to be future development. - 141.
-Many points of pedestrian access onto Farm Road and racecourse road for this development.
+- Policy 4.2B Provide a compact urban form focussed around commercial activities and employment opportunities to promote accessibility and the efficient use of energy and infrastructural services. - 153.
+The proposal is for residential development, but use of the existing infrastructure does promote the efficient use of energy and both existing and new infrastructure. - Policy 4.2C Avoid urban growth in areas where there would be significant adverse effects on infrastructure services, that cannot be avoided, remedied, or mitigated. - 154.
+This proposal does not create significant adverse effects on infrastructure services as it is within an area that can be serviced with water, sewer, power, and telecommunications. - Policy 4.2D Encourage the use of outline development plans where large areas of land are to be rezoned or redeveloped, whether by Council or a developer, to identify key transport linkages including cycling and walking, and provide a level of certainty for the community as to connections to the local road network, layout, location, and area/s of open space. - 155.
+An Outline Development Plan is proposed for this Plan Change.
+However, the principal of an ODP is the same in that it shows the transport linkages being the access within the site which will include well designed roads at an appropriate width with provision for a footpath to enable both cycle and pedestrian movements to the local road network. - 156.
+There is provision for open space within the site being land either side of the waterway alongside Local Purpose Reserves with indicative stormwater basins and swale, but the position of the development is close enough to existing recreation land such as Argyle Park and further west along Farm Road and across State Highway 77 is Melrose Road which is the link to Melrose Road and the Ashburton River Track. - 157.
+There are points of pedestrian access onto Farm and Racecourse Road for this development.